lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 The most general form of data found in VTK is the data object.
 A data object can be thought of as a collection of data without any form.
 Data objects represent the data that is processed by the visualization pipeline (see the previous chapter and **Figure 4-2**).
 Taken by themselves, data objects carry little useful information.
 It is only when they are organized into some structure that they provide a form that we can operate on with visualization algorithms.

 ## 5.3 The Dataset
-Data objects with an organizing structure and associated data attributes (**Figure 5-11**) form datasets.
+Data objects with an organizing _structure_ and associated _data attributes_ (**Figure 5-11**) form _datasets_.
 The dataset is an abstract form; we leave the representation and implementation of the structure to its concrete subclasses.
 Most algorithms (or process objects) in VTK operate on datasets.

-The structure has two parts: topology and geometry.
+The structure has two parts: _topology_ and _geometry_.
 Topology is the set of properties invariant under certain geometric transformations <em style="color:blue;background-color: white">\[Weiler86\]</em>.
 Here we consider the transformations: rotation, translation, and nonuniform scaling.
 Geometry is the instantiation of the topology, the specification of position in 3D space.
 For example, saying that a polygon is a “triangle,” specifies topology.
 By providing point coordinates, we specify geometry.

 Dataset attributes are supplemental information associated with geometry and/or topology.
 This information might be a temperature value at a point or the inertial mass of a cell.

-Our model of a dataset assumes that the structure consists of cells and points.
+Our model of a dataset assumes that the structure consists of _cells_ and _points_.
 The cells specify the topology, while the points specify the geometry.
 Typical attributes include scalars, vectors, normals, texture coordinates, and tensors.

 The definition of the structure of a dataset as a collection of cells and points is a direct consequence of the discrete nature of our data.
 Points are located where data is known and the cells allow us to interpolate between points.
 We give detailed descriptions of dataset structure and attributes in the following sections.

 ## 5.4 Cell Types

 A dataset consists of one or more cells (**Figure 5-2** and **Figure 5-4**).
 Cells are the fundamental building blocks of visualization systems.
-Cells are defined by specifying a type in combination with an ordered list of points.
-The ordered list, often referred to as the connectivity list, combined with the type specification, implicitly defines the topology of the cell.
-The x-y-z point coordinates define the cell geometry.
+Cells are defined by specifying a _type_ in combination with an ordered list of points.
+The ordered list, often referred to as the _connectivity list_, combined with the type specification, implicitly defines the topology of the cell.
+The _x-y-z_ point coordinates define the cell geometry.

 **Figure 5-3** shows one cell type, a hexahedron.
 The ordered list is a sequence of point ids that index into a point coordinate list.
 The topology of this cell is implicitly known: we know that (8,10) is one of the 12 edges of the hexahedron, and that (8,10,22,21) is one of its six faces.

 Mathematically, we represent a cell by the symbol $C_i$.
-Then the cell is an ordered set of points $C_1 = {p_1, p_2,..., p_n}$ with $p_i \in P$ is a set of n-dimensional points (here $n=3$).
-The number of points using the cell is the _size_ of the cell.
+Then the cell is an ordered set of points $C_1 = {p_1, p_2,..., p_n}$ with $p_i \in P$ is a set of _n_-dimensional points (here $n=3$).
+The number of points _n_ using the cell is the _size_ of the cell.
-$U(p_i) is the collection of all cells using $p_i$:
+$U(p_i)$ is the collection of all cells using $p_i$:

 $$
 U(p_i) = {C_i:p_i \in C_i}